intlify/eslint-plugin-vue-i18n/docs/rules/key-format-style.md

 ## :book: Rule Details

 This rule reports localization keys other than the specific casing.
-Also, the following localization key definitions is reported as an error, because the casing cannot determine it.
+Also, the following localization key definitions are reported as errors, because the casing cannot determine.

 :-1: Examples of **incorrect** code for this rule: